joshgerdes/jekyll-uno/_posts/2023-01-18-you-can-t-touch-this-how-to-make-your-azure-backup-immutable-and-secure.md

   teaser: "/uploads/can-ttouchthis_immutability.png"

 ---
-With [immutable vaults](https://learn.microsoft.com/en-us/azure/backup/backup-azure-immutable-vault-concept?tabs=recovery-services-vault&WT.mc_id=AZ-MVP-5004796 "Immutable vault for Azure Backup"), Azure Backup ensures that recovery points that are once created cannot be deleted before their intended expiry time.
+With [immutable vaults](https://learn.microsoft.com/en-us/azure/backup/backup-azure-immutable-vault-concept?tabs=recovery-services-vault&WT.mc_id=AZ-MVP-5004796 "Immutable vault for Azure Backup"){:target="_blank"}, Azure Backup ensures that recovery points that are once created cannot be deleted before their intended expiry time.
 Azure Backup does this by preventing any operations which could lead to the loss of backup data.

 Hence, this helps you protect your backups against ransomware attacks and malicious actors by disallowing operations such as deleting backups or reducing retention in backup policies.

-> [Immutable vaults are now in preview](https://azure.microsoft.com/en-us/updates/azure-backup-immutable-vaults-preview/?WT.mc_id=AZ-MVP-5004796 "Public preview: Immutable vaults for Azure Backup") _(as of this article - Jan 2023)_ in all regions.
+> [Immutable vaults are now in preview](https://azure.microsoft.com/en-us/updates/azure-backup-immutable-vaults-preview/?WT.mc_id=AZ-MVP-5004796 "Public preview: Immutable vaults for Azure Backup"){:target="_blank"} _(as of this article - Jan 2023)_ in all regions.

 An immutable vault can assist in safeguarding your backup data by prohibiting any actions that might result in the loss of recovery points.